Lord Kelvin, by Albert Bruce Joy, and the Botanic Gardens, Belfast

 Lord Kelvin, by Albert Bruce-Joy of Dublin, 1913.

-A noble portrait statue in bronze, of large size, of the scientist Lord Kelvin (William Thomson), after whom the Kelvin scale of absolute temperature is named, stands in the beautiful Botanic Gardens in Belfast.
-The statue is the work of the sculptor Albert Bruce-Joy, who, like Kelvin, was born in Belfast.
+A noble portrait statue in bronze, of large size, of the scientist Lord Kelvin (William Thomson), after whom the Kelvin scale of absolute temperature is named, stands in the beautiful Botanic Gardens in Belfast, the city where Kelvin was born.
+The statue is the work of the Irish-born sculptor Albert Bruce-Joy.
 Kelvin is shown in later middle age, with downward turned head, emphasising his great forehead, his eyes staring, lost deep in profound thought.
 He has a full beard, and wears an academic cloak with full arms, open at the front to show his waistcoat.
 He holds in one hand a stylus, in the other a book or pad with a sketch of an atomic vortex – a later disproved theory concerning the structure of atoms, and perhaps an odd choice for such a prolific inventor and thinker, in the fields of physics and engineering.
 By him is a short pillar or pedestal, partially covered by sleeve and cloak, with a projection bearing a sphere, perhaps indicative of his work on thermodynamics and movement of heat between bodies.
 The effect overall from in front of the statue is one of massiveness, yet from the side, his stooped pose suggests the aged professor, perhaps a nod to his role for over half a century in Glasgow University.
 The statue stands on a square stone plinth, raised on steps.

 Kelvin statue by Bruce-Joy, different aspects.